 The Sexual Violence Prevention Program focuses on community-level changes to create safe and supportive environments where sexual violence is unthinkable.

 Sexual violence affects everyone and every community.
 Sexual violence involves a range of acts including attempted or completed rape, pressure for sexual acts, unwanted sexual contact and non-contact.
 It can also include unwanted sexual experiences, like verbal harassment.
 Sexual violence is defined as any sexual act committed against someone without that person’s freely given consent.
-See a full list of sexual violence definitions from the Centers of Disease Control and Prevention.
+Find out more about sexual violence from the Centers of Disease Control and Prevention.